The best smart scale of 2021

 Since weight can fluctuate based on the time of day, we made sure to conduct our weigh-ins at the same times — mornings and afternoons — over the course of testing to ensure accuracy and prevent any major spikes or dips in the readings.
 With the Wyze scale, we didn’t encounter any strange fluctuations day to day indicating we’d gained or lost multiple pounds over the course of 24 hours.
 Most of the other scales had the same result, though some, like the Qardio scale, fluctuated by about half a pound most days.

 And those numbers easily paired with the app, so it was simple to track our weight over the course of time.
-We did find that connected devices needed to be about five feet from the scale to register information in the app, so don’t leave it on your dresser while weighing yourself in your basement.
+We did find that connected devices needed to be about 5 feet from the scale to register information in the app, so don’t leave it on your dresser while weighing yourself in your basement.
 It won’t work.

 The app itself was very easy to use and read.
-It tracks weight, body fat, muscle mass, body water, lean body mass, bone mass, protein, visceral fat, BMR and metabolic age.
+It tracks weight, body fat, muscle mass, body water, lean body mass, bone mass, protein, visceral fat, basal metabolic rate (BMR) and metabolic age.
 (Note: All of the scales do their additional tracking through an electrical current that runs through your body.
 If you have a pacemaker or any electrical implant, you should check with your physician before using any of these scales.)
 When you open the app, you’ll see your weight displayed, with an overview of how much you’ve lost or gained, along with other metrics.
 You can set your weight tracker by week, month or year and watch that graph go down (or up) as you hit your goals.

-The Wyze Scale can pair with up to eight devices, and we had no problem connecting an iPhone, iPad and an Android phone during our testing.
+The Wyze Scale can pair with up to eight devices, and we had no problem connecting an iPhone, iPad and Android phone during our testing.
 It also allows for eight recognized users, so multiple family members or housemates can track their fitness and health data.
 Note that like several other scales, the recognized users you add can toggle to see your information in the app as well.

 Another note: Wyze was hit with a data breach, exposing user data — but not passwords — to hackers back in 2019.
 The breach is common for smart camera companies, and that was the focus of this hack.
 But a spokesperson for the company assured us Wyze has worked to correct this: “Internally, we have implemented a comprehensive list of security improvements and enhancements, such as reviewing and strengthening internal security policies and security settings for each server.
-We also improved our processes for internal Single Sign-On onboarding, mandatory multi-factor authentication for internal tools, and security training across all of Wyze.”
+We also improved our processes for internal Single Sign-On onboarding, mandatory multi-factor authentication for internal tools and security training across all of Wyze.

-“Externally, we launched security features for our users, including Multi-factor authentication to Wyze App and Wyze web, ability to change account email, and abnormal detection engine that will send user alerts if our system detects an abnormal log-in behavior,” the spokesperson said.
+“Externally, we launched security features for our users, including multi-factor authentication to Wyze App and Wyze web, ability to change account email and abnormal detection engine that will send user alerts if our system detects an abnormal log-in behavior,” the spokesperson said.

 The Wyze Scale’s accuracy, easy-to-read display and simple but useful app — not to mention its sleek design — make it your best option when searching for a smart scale, especially considering its relatively cheap price of $19.54.